 Earlier this fall, we loaded up the inflatable paddle board and inflatable kayak and headed out on a road trip to the Florida Keys.
 It had been 30 years since we visited the Keys and we were not sure what we would find.
-We were in search of "Old Florida," outdoor activities, and minimal crowds.
-What we found wowed and amazed us.
-We left planning our return trip.
+We enjoyed numerous delicious meals, these are my recommendations for restaurants where you can get a true taste of the Keys.
 For information on where we stayed and what we did.
 Check out my post, Explore the Natural Beauty of the Florida Keys.

 Many of the places we visited were in the NetFlix show Bloodline or in the Jesse McDermitt books by Wayne Stinnett.
 We started at Alabama Jacks on the north side of Key Largo.
 It is an open air, surrounded by mangroves, Old Florida, rustic place with great food.
 Exactly what we were looking for.
 My sense is that it can get very crowded, but on a Monday afternoon in October it was not crowded.
 Jesse McDermitt talks about their fish sandwich in almost every book.
 I had mine blackened and it was delicious.
 It was topped with melted cheese and grilled onions on a toasted bun.
 We also tried their conch fritter.
 It was the biggest conch fritter I have ever eaten.
 It truly was the size of a cat's head!
 Alabama Jack's makes a great first stop in the Keys.

 Key Largo Fisheries Backyard Cafe